mattmalcher/gov_gpt_1/readme.md

 # Context

-Matt Upson (former GDS) has built something similar here: https://medium.com/mantisnlp/chatgpt-for-gov-uk-c6f232dae7d
+Matt Upson (former GDS I think?) has built something similar here: https://medium.com/mantisnlp/chatgpt-for-gov-uk-c6f232dae7d

 It doesnt say how they have anchored responses to gov.uk, but I doubt they have fine tuned or re-trained an LLM.

-The Bing blog has a few hints
+The Bing blog has a few hints, talking about how their 'Prometheus' orchestrator brings together search and chatgpt. https://blogs.bing.com/search-quality-insights/february-2023/Building-the-New-Bing
-https://blogs.bing.com/search-quality-insights/february-2023/Building-the-New-Bing

 # Goal